joshcanhelp/josh-to-11/input/symlinked/posts/2008-04-22-the-4-components-of-a-great-first-on-site-visit.md

 ---
-title: "The 4 Components of a Great First On-Site Visit"
+title: The 4 Components of a Great First On-Site Visit
-excerpt: "I learned a great deal about stress management and face-to-face interactions on my very first on-site call.
-I came up with 4 important things to think about before your first face-to-face customer interaction."
+excerpt: I learned a great deal about stress management and face-to-face interactions on my very first on-site call.
+I came up with 4 important things to think about before your first face-to-face customer interaction.
-modified: 2016-03-30 18:59:17
+modified: 2016-03-30T18:59:17.000Z
+wpid: 15
-tags: ["Freelancing", "Customer Service"]
+tags:
+  - Freelancing
+  - Customer Service
 featured_img: /_images/default-img-size-medium.png
-wpid: 15
 ---

 I’ve done “on-site tech support” for a long time now.
 Every job has seen me as a go-to guy when IT was busy, I have plenty of tech-frustrated people in my life, and I’ve always been willing and able to help out someone in need.
 When I decided to take my skills to the world, however, I suddenly realized that having great customer service and problem-solving skills are only past of what I needed to get the job done.